Humbly Homemade

 These easy baked falafel are crispy on the outside, and soft on the inside.
 They're made with canned chickpeas, so you don't have to soak and boil dried chickpeas.
 Plus they're ready in just 40 minutes!

-And after several major tweaks with the input from my Iraqi husband, I think you're going to love these Middle Eastern inspired baked falafel!
+Best of all, I kept this recipe quick and easy, with just 15 minutes of prep.
+And there's no need to rest this falafel mix in the fridge before baking, which means faster falafels are on the way!
+After several major tweaks with the input from my Iraqi husband, I think you're going to love these Middle Eastern inspired baked falafel!

 Ingredients and Notes